-METHOD
+2 METHOD

-Data Collection
+2.1 Data Collection

-Drowning deaths were identified through a manual review of all death certificates issued on Guam during 1986-2009.
+Drowning deaths were identified through a manual review of all death certificates issued on Guam between 1986 and 2009.
 A drowning death was defined as one which had "drowning" listed as the immediate or underlying cause of death on the death certificate.
-Presumptive drowning deaths (no body recovered) were also included.
-Drowning deaths in international waters (>200mi offshore) were not included.
+Presumptive drowning deaths (i.e., no body recovered) were also included.
+Drowning deaths in international waters (>200 miles offshore) were not included.
 Newspaper articles from the Pacific Daily News were collected and matched to death certificates to provide additional information.
 Data were entered into a Microsoft Access database for each drowning fatality including victim demographic characteristics, date and time of drowning, water type, activity and location.